Divyanshi0d/task-manager-app/README.md

 - Debugging errors
 - Structuring the project

-All generated code was manually reviewed and tested.
+All generated code was reviewed and tested manually.

 ---

 ## Risks / Limitations
-- No authentication system
+- No authentication system (anyone can access the app)
-- No data persistence across environments
-- Basic UI with limited styling
+- Limited UI design (basic interface)
+- No deployment (runs locally only)

 ---

-## Future Improvements
+## Extension Approach (Future Improvements)
 - Add user authentication (login/signup)
 - Add task priority and due dates
+- Improve UI design
 - Deploy application to cloud

 ---